vtex-apps/render-runtime/README.md

 ```
 _Extracted from [vtex-store](https://github.com/vtex-apps/store/blob/master/store/routes.json)_

-In this example, `store.product` represents an **block** that render a specific template, and `/:slug/p` represents the URL path that match with that product block and render its template.
+In this example, `store.product` represents a **block** that renders a specific template, and `/:slug/p` represents the URL path that match with that product block.

 **We provide two solutions for navigation inside our Render apps:** the `navigate` method exported from `render-runtime`, and the `Link` component.
-One can also only change query params using the `setQuery` method.
+You can also only set query parameters using the `setQuery` method.

 ### `navigate`
 This method is the most powerful solution for navigation and can be used inside a React Component's lifecycle.
 It may be injected with the HOC `withRuntimeContext` or, preferably, with the `useRuntime` hook.